irisnet/irishub/docs/get-started/intro.md

 ### Lifecycle

-* **Definition.** Definition of what an off-chain iService can do in terms of an Interface Definition Language (IDL) file.
+* **Definition:** Definition of what an off-chain iService can do in terms of an Interface Definition Language (IDL) file.

-* **Binding.** Declaration of the location (address), pricing and QoS of a provider endpoint that implements a given iService definition.
+* **Binding:** Declaration of the location (address), pricing and QoS of a provider endpoint that implements a given iService definition.

-* **Invocation.** Handling of consumer requests to and provider responses from a given iService provider endpoint.
+* **Invocation:** Handling of consumer requests to and provider responses from a given iService provider endpoint.

 ### Providers